huione-labs/huione-program-library/nft/cli/README.md

-# SPL Token program command-line utility
+# HPL Token program command-line utility

 A basic command-line for creating and using SPL Tokens.
-See https://spl.huione.com/token for more details
+See https://docs.huione.org/library/nft-program/usage-guidelines for more details